thisarakaushan/flutter-features-android-app/multi_feature_app/README.md

-# 📱 Multi Feature Flutter Android App
+# 📱 Multi-Feature Flutter Android App

 A mobile application built using Flutter that includes multiple mini projects in a single app, with login/register authentication and Firebase integration.
 The app is designed for Android devices.